-In October of 2016, at the request of our Compensation Committee, Mercer performed and presented to the Compensation Committee a study of reported non-employee director compensation practices (the "2016 Mercer Non-Employee Director Compensation Study").
-The 2016 Mercer Non-Employee Director Compensation Study included comparisons of our non-employee director compensation to a peer group of companies, which assisted the Compensation Committee with designing our non-employee director compensation program to be competitive with the peer group and other companies in our markets.
+In October 2019, at the request of our Compensation Committee, Mercer performed and presented to the Compensation Committee a study of reported non-employee director compensation practices (the "2019 Mercer Non-Employee Director Compensation Study").
+The 2019 Mercer Non-Employee Director Compensation Study included comparisons of our non-employee director compensation to a peer group of companies, which assisted the Compensation Committee with designing our non-employee director compensation program to be competitive with the peer group and other companies in our markets.

-According to the 2016 Mercer Non-Employee Director Compensation Study, total cash compensation compared to a group of our peers was below the 50th percentile and annual equity compensation was near the 50th percentile, which resulted in total direct compensation below the 50th percentile.
-The 2016 Mercer Non-Employee Director Compensation Study made the following recommendations for our non-employee directors:
+According to the 2019 Mercer Non-Employee Director Compensation Study, total cash compensation compared to a group of our peers was below the 50th percentile and annual equity compensation was near the 50th percentile, which resulted in total direct compensation below the 50th percentile.
+The 2019 Mercer Non-Employee Director Compensation Study made the following recommendations for our non-employee directors:

-- increase the annual retainer from \$57,000 to \$80,000, with such retainer to continue to include seven in-person Board meetings and ten telephonic Board meetings; - eliminate committee meeting fees; - continue to pay cash compensation of \$2,000 for attendance in-person and \$1,000 for attendance telephonically for each meeting for attendance above the number of Board meetings included in the annual retainer; - increase the compensation for the chairperson of the Audit Committee to \$15,000 and continue to pay \$10,000 for the chairperson of the Compensation Committee and \$5,000 for the chairperson of the Nominating and Corporate Governance Committee; and - increase annual equity compensation from \$75,000 to \$85,000.
+- continue the annual retainer of \$80,000, with such retainer to continue to include seven in-person Board meetings and ten telephonic Board meetings without committee meeting fees; - continue to pay additional cash compensation of \$2,000 for attendance in-person and \$1,000 for attendance telephonically for each meeting for attendance above the number of Board meetings included in the annual retainer; - continue the additional compensation for the Chair of the Audit Committee of \$15,000 and continue to pay \$10,000 for the Chair of the Compensation Committee and \$5,000 for the Chair of the NESG Committee; and - increase annual equity compensation from \$75,000 to \$90,000.

-The Compensation Committee considered the 2016 Mercer Non-Employee Director Compensation Study and changes in the Board's structure in 2018 and recommended to the Board, and the Board approved, the following non-employee director compensation for 2018:
+The Compensation Committee again considered the 2019 Mercer Non-Employee Director Compensation Study and changes in the Board's structure and recommended to the Board, and the Board approved, no changes to non-employee director compensation, compensation for the Board for 2020 was as follows:

-- an annual retainer of \$80,000, with such amount to include seven in-person Board meetings and ten telephonic Board meetings; - additional cash compensation of \$2,000 for each meeting attended in person and \$1,000 for each meeting attended telephonically for attendance above the number of Board meetings included in the retainer; - additional cash compensation of \$37,500 annually for the Chairman, \$12,500 annually for each chairperson of the Audit and Compensation Committees and \$5,000 annually for the chairperson of the Nominating and Corporate Governance Committee; - equity compensation in the form of time-based Restricted Stock Units with tandem dividend equivalents ("Restricted Stock Units") with a value of approximately \$75,000 with each grant vesting at the end of a one-year period and may be accelerated upon a change in control, as defined in the LTIP;

-- additional equity compensation in the form of Restricted Stock Units with a value of approximately \$37,500 for the Chairman that vests at the end of a one-year period and may be accelerated upon a change in control, as defined in the LTIP; and - reimbursement for reasonable costs and expenses incurred in connection with attendance at Board and committee meetings.
+- an annual retainer of \$80,000, with such amount to include seven in-person Board meetings and ten telephonic Board meetings; - additional cash compensation of \$2,000 for each meeting attended in person and \$1,000 for each meeting attended telephonically for attendance above the number of Board meetings included in the retainer; - additional cash compensation of \$37,500 annually for the Chair, \$12,500 annually for each Chair of the Audit and Compensation Committees and \$5,000 annually for the Chair of the NESG Committee; - equity compensation in the form of time-based Restricted Stock Units with tandem dividend equivalents ("Restricted Stock Units") with a value of approximately \$75,000, with each grant vesting at the end of a one-year period, which may be accelerated upon a change in control, as defined in the LTIP); - additional equity compensation in the form of Restricted Stock Units with a value of approximately \$37,500 for the Chair that vests at the end of a one-year period and may be accelerated upon a change in control, as defined in the LTIP; and - reimbursement for reasonable costs and expenses incurred in connection with attendance at Board and committee meetings.

-2018 Director Compensation Table
+Director Compensation Table

-The following table sets forth the compensation received by each of our directors for the year ended December 31, 2018.
-Beginning with the Board meeting in April 2018, our directors received one-quarter of the annual cash retainer and one-quarter of the additional cash compensation for serving as the chair of a board committee or as Chairman at each quarterly board meeting:
+The following table sets forth the compensation received by each of our non-employee directors in the year ended December 31, 2020.
+Beginning with the Board meeting in April 2020 our non-employee directors received onequarter of the annual cash retainer and one-quarter of the additional cash compensation for serving as the Chair of a board committee or as Board Chair at each quarterly board meeting: